-- 29 The qualitative and quantitative information required by IFRS 15 will make it necessary for some companies to gather more information on contracts than previously, on a recurring basis (e.g. disaggregation of revenue, analysis of the changes in the contract balances, and transaction price allocated to remaining performance).
-Some of the information needed may not be readily available in the required format and therefore costly to provide on an ongoing basis. - 30 EFRAG's field-tests of the 2011 Exposure Draft showed that preparers considered it costly to comply with the disclosure requirements.
+- 30 The qualitative and quantitative information required by IFRS 15 will make it necessary for some companies to gather more information on contracts than previously, on a recurring basis (e.g. disaggregation of revenue, analysis of the changes in the contract balances, and transaction price allocated to remaining performance).
+Some of the information needed, may not be readily available in the required format and therefore costly to provide on an ongoing basis. - 31 EFRAG's field-tests of the 2011 Exposure Draft showed that preparers considered it costly to comply with the disclosure requirements.
 In accordance with EFRAG's recommendations, the IASB held meetings with users and preparers simultaneously when finalising IFRS 15 to find the right level for the disclosure requirements.
-As a result, the disclosure requirements in IFRS 15 were significantly reduced (compared with the 2011 Exposure Draft) and the most costly requirements were removed (such as the tabular reconciliations of opening and closing balances of contract assets and liabilities or the additional disclosures in interim financial reporting). - 31 EFRAG also observes that IFRS 15 clarifies that disclosures should be provided only to the extent that they are material and that the requirements should not be seen as a checklist of minimum requirements.
-Materiality will play an important role for preparers in determining which disclosures need to be presented in the financial statements and should reduce the burden related to disclosures.
+As a result, the disclosure requirements in IFRS 15 were significantly reduced (compared with the 2011 Exposure Draft) and the most costly requirements were removed (such as the tabular reconciliations of opening and closing balances of contract assets and liabilities or the additional disclosures in interim financial reporting). - 32 IFRS 15 still, however, includes significantly more disclosure requirements than IAS 18 and IAS 11 and it will be costly for some entities to provide some of the disclosures.
+For example, EFRAG notes that some entities in the construction industry find the requirements of paragraph 116 of IFRS 15 costly.
+These require an entity to disclose information about revenue recognised in the reporting period that was included in the contract liability balance at the beginning of the periods, and revenue recognised in the reporting period from performance obligations satisfied (or partially satisfied) in previous periods (for example, changes in transaction price).